Anthony-Nolan/Atlas/README_ManualTesting.md

   - Check the Debug window for progress.

 #### Retrieve Search Results
-- As search is an async process, a second service-bus triggered function, `FetchSearchResults`, is used to retrieve the results when they are ready to download from blob storage.
+- As search is an async process, service-bus triggered functions, `FetchMatchingResults` and `FetchSearchResults`, are used to retrieve the results when they are ready to download from blob storage.
-  - Ensure `Search:ResultsTopicSubscription` has been overriden in `local.settings.json` with the remote environment value.
+  - Ensure `Matching:ResultsTopicSubscription` and `Search:ResultsTopicSubscription` has been overriden in `local.settings.json`
+    with the remote environment value.
   - The property `serviceBus:"messageHandlerOptions:maxConcurrentCalls` determines how many results are processed at a time.
     - This can be changed to a count that is optimal for the local environment.
     - Note: the first batch of messages will take the longest to run, due to the loading of in-memory caches.